 For more information, please see our Journal Quality Indicators page.

 Predatory publishers exploit the Open Access publishing model.
 Unfortunately, neither the minimal standards Open Access journals must meet, nor the quality of peer review, were ever delineated.
-Statement on Article Publication Resulting from NIH Funded Research was issued in November 2017 and a post on NIH's Extramural Nexus site, Continuing Steps to Ensuring Credibility of NIH Research: Selecting Journals with Credible Practices, contains comments about that statement.
+A Statement on Article Publication Resulting from NIH Funded Research was issued in November 2017 and a post on NIH's Extramural Nexus site, Continuing Steps to Ensuring Credibility of NIH Research: Selecting Journals with Credible Practices, contains comments about that statement.

 For more information, please see our Predatory Journals page.